openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

    :language: cpp
    :fragment: [frontend_extension_CustomOperation]

-And original model in framework representation also has operation with name “CustomOperatoin” with the same ``attr1`` and ``attr2`` attributes.
+And original model in framework representation also has operation with name ``CustomOperation`` with the same ``attr1`` and ``attr2`` attributes.
 Then with the following code:

 .. doxygensnippet:: docs/snippets/ov_extensions.cpp
    :language: cpp
    :fragment: [frontend_extension_CustomOperation_as_is]

 both ``attr1`` and ``attr2`` are copied from framework representation to OpenVINO representation automatically.

+The code is slightly different, if you want to use ``OpExtension`` for PaddlePaddle model.
+PaddlePaddle operations have named inputs and outputs, so you need to pass their names in ``OpExtension`` constructor.
+For example, if ``CustomOperation`` has 3 inputs named "A", "B" and "C" and two outputs named "X" and "Y", then the code that registers the extension looks like following:

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_CustomOperation_as_is_paddle]

 If for some reason names of attributes are different but values still can be copied “as-is” you can pass attribute names mapping in ``OpExtension`` constructor:

 .. doxygensnippet:: docs/snippets/ov_extensions.cpp
    :language: cpp
    :fragment: [frontend_extension_CustomOperation_rename]

+and similarily if ``CustomOperation`` will be used in PaddlePaddle model:

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_CustomOperation_rename_paddle]

 Where ``fw_attr1`` and ``fw_attr2`` are names for corresponding attributes in framework operation representation.